-The assessed value for each Class I owner-occupied residence (including condominiums) which qualifies as a homestead is reduced by a \$69,100 homestead deduction.
+The assessed value for each Class I owner-occupied residence (including condominiums) which qualifies as a homestead is reduced by a \$70,200 homestead deduction.
 This exemption will be indexed annually (by the CPI) on October 1st of each year.
-The assessed value of residential real property owned by a cooperative housing association is reduced by 60% (but the exemption may not exceed \$69,100 multiplied by the number of units occupied by the shareholders).
-Owner-occupied residential properties are also subject to a 10% property tax cap whereby the property tax paid on the property is limited to at most 110% of the tax paid the previous year.
+The assessed value of residential real property owned by a cooperative housing association is 65% of value (but the homestead exemption may not exceed \$70,200 multiplied by the number of units occupied by the shareholders) regardless all property owners (except exempt property owners) must pay the tax on a minimum of 40% of the assessed value.
+Owneroccupied residential properties are also subject to a 10% property tax cap whereby the property tax paid on the property is limited to at most 110% of the tax paid the previous year.
 First-time homeowners may be eligible for abatement of real property taxes for a period of five years under the First Time Homebuyers Lower Income Home Ownership Tax Abatement program.
-Owners of certified historic buildings may benefit from a special tax program for at least twenty years.
+Owners of certain certified historic buildings may receive property tax relief through special assessment if the owners enter an agreement with the city for at least twenty years.
 The District also has a property tax relief "circuit-breaker" program for qualified homeowners and renters, which provides a tax credit for those with low and moderate income, the elderly, blind and disabled.
 For qualified retired senior homeowners, as well as homeowners with a disability, the District allows a 50 percent reduction in the amount of real property taxes that would otherwise be payable.
 In addition, a property tax deferral program allows qualified homeowners to defer a portion of their taxes.